00sapo/00sapo.github.io/src/content/post/remote_editing.md

 ### Building an image

 Now you need to define an image.
-Here is an example that I use usually.
+Here is an example that I have used in the past.
 However, [here](https://apptainer.org/docs/user/main/definition_files.html) you can find more details.

 You can build a definition file with `apptainer build mycontainer.sif mycontainer.def`,